alxhotel/emerald/_posts/2016-09-07-introduction.md

 ---
 ### Purpose

-Since the start of the Internet, people have had a quicker and easier way to communicate over large distances.
-The quality of the networks have improve so much that we can now stream video and audio nearly without any buffering or dropping packets.
-This has made possible to live streaming, even in mobile devices.
+Since the start of the Internet, people have had a quick and easy way to communicate over large distances.
+The quality of the networks have improved so much that we can now stream video and audio nearly without any buffering or dropping packets.
+This has made possible to live stream, even in mobile devices.

-Now we can take advantage of this situation and create new tools that help people's everyday lifes.
-We wanted to help get education everywhere, that is why we are building a virtual classroom opensource webapp based on [WebRTC](https://webrtc.org).
-This application will make easier than every having a live lecture and replay it afterwards.
+Now we can take advantage of this situation and create new tools that helps people's everyday lifes.
+We wanted to help education get everywhere, that is why we are building a virtual classroom opensource webapp based on [WebRTC](https://webrtc.org).
+This application will make easier than ever having a live lecture and replay it afterwards.

 ### Structure